authzed/terraform-provider-authzed/docs/resources/service_account.md

 In addition to the arguments listed above, the following attributes are exported:

 * `id` - The unique identifier for the service account.
-Will start with `sva-` followed by alphanumeric characters or hyphens.
+Will start with `asa-` followed by alphanumeric characters or hyphens.
 * `created_at` - The timestamp when the service account was created (RFC 3339 format).
 * `creator` - The name of the user that created this service account.
 * `updated_at` - The timestamp when the service account was last updated (RFC 3339 format).